LuShenJ/PyEMILI/manual/Intro.md

 ![out file](./pic/out.png)

->**Column A** presents the wavelength of the observed line after correcting from the model of velocity structure according to each candidate's ionization energy.
-The '`+`' notation ahead column A means that the velocity difference is less than $1\sigma$.
+>**Column (1)** Wavelength of a candidate ID corrected using the velocity-structure parameter.
+The '`+`' notation in front of the wavelength means that the velocity difference in Column (9) is less than 1$\sigma$.
->**Column B** lists the laboratory wavelength of each candidate.
-If this column begins with an asterisk '`*`', it means the wavelengths of all possibly observable multiplet members of this transition are within the input instrumental resolution.
-All multiplet members are combined together and the wavelength is the weighed wavelength.
->**Columns C, D, L, M and N** give the emitting ion, transition, electron configuration, and statistical weight of the lower level and upper level, respectively.
->**Columns E** shows the predicted template flux.
-Those predicted template fluxes denoted by tilde '$\sim$' are calculated using effective recombination coefficient data, while some others with asterisk '`*`' mean the corresponding candidates have no reference for transition probabilities, thus a typical small value is used to calculate, e.g., $10^4\ \mathrm{s^{-1}}$ for permitted electric dipole transitions, (2) $10\ \mathrm{s^{-1}}$ for intercombination transitions, (3) $10^{-5}\ \mathrm{s^{-1}}$ for magnetic dipole and electric quadrupole, and other transitions.
+>**Column (2)** Laboratory wavelength of a candidate ID.
+An asterisk '**$\ast$**' in front of the laboratory wavelength means it is a weighted-average wavelength if all the fine-structure transitions (including this candidate ID) within a multiplet have very close wavelengths, e.g., with differences smaller than the instrumental resolution.
+No asterisk in this example, because it is not applicable to this case.
+>**Columns (3)** The emitting ion.
+>**Columns (4)** The lower and upper spectral terms.
+>**Columns (5)** The predicted template flux relative to H$\beta$.
+The value with a tilde '**$\sim$**' in front is calculated using the effective recombination coefficient, while that with an asterisk '**$\ast$**' in front indicates the transition has no transition probability in our atomic transition database and its predicted template flux is estimated using a default transition probability (see paper section 2.4.2).
->**Columns F** is the number of associated multiplet lines that should be observable compared with the number detected, e.g., `5/1` means 5 multiplet lines should be possibly observed in the input line list, but only 1 multiplet line has been detected by the code.
+>**Columns (6)** The number of associated multiplet members that are expected to be observed, versus the number of transitions actually detected.
+For example, `5/1` means 5 multiplet lines should be possibly observed in the input line list, but only 1 multiplet line has been detected by the code.
+>**columns (7)**, The identification index (IDI, IDI=W+F+M) of the candidate ID.
->**columns G and H**, the IDI and ranking are given for each candidate.
-The wedge symbol '`^`' in front of the ranking means at least one detected multiplet member is ranked as 'A' in the corresponding observed line.
-In such a case, the candidate line is treated as one of the best IDs regardless of whether it is ranked as 'A'.
+>**Column (8)** Ranking of the candidate ID assigned by PyEMILI.
+The wedge symbol '**$\wedge$**' in front of a ranking means at least one detected multiplet member has been ranked as 'A' for the corresponding observed line.
+In this case, the candidate ID is treated as one of the best identifications regardless of whether it has been ranked as 'A'.
->**Column I** is the velocity difference between Column A and Column B, which is used as $\Delta\lambda$ in the identification criteria of **wavelength agreement**.
+>**Columns (9)** Velocity difference (in km s$^{-1}$) between the wavelengths in Column (1) and Column (2).
->**Columns J and K** show the associated multiplet lines that were possibly detected from the input line list and their velocity difference in wavelength.
-Up to three multiplet lines are displayed in the output.
+>**Columns (10) & (11)** The associated multiplet members (i.e. fine-structure components belonging to the same multiplet) detected from the *Input Line List*, and their velocity difference, respectively.
+Up to three multiplet line are displayed in this output.
+The wedge symbol '**$\wedge$**' in front of the wavelength means this multiplet member is assigned 'A' ranking in the corresponding observed line.
+>**Columns (12)** Electron configurations of the lower and upper states.
+>**Columns (13) & (14)** Statistical weights of the lower and upper states, respectively.
->**NOTE**: In each block for one observed line, the last candidate line has the **score 99 in column G**.
+>**NOTE**: In each block for one observed line, the last candidate line has the **IDI=99 in column (7)**.
 It indicates that this line does not participate in the ranking.
-This line is the predicted strongest line within a wavelength difference range of 5-10 $\sigma$.
+This line is the predicted strongest line within a wavelength difference range of 5-10$\sigma$.
 It's just shown here to remind you another possibility if the input wavelength uncertainty is too low, or the possible line blending.

-Another file with '.dat' is easy to understand.
+Another file with '.dat' is the output of the line list with all the A ranking IDs.

 ![dat file](./pic/dat.png)

 >**First column** is the observed wavelength.
 >**Second column** is the line flux relative to $H_\beta$.
->On the right side of the vertical bar are candidates with A ranking and candidates whose multiplet member is ranked as A in other observed line.
+>**On the right side of the vertical bar** are candidates with A ranking, or candidates whose multiplet member is ranked as A in other observed line.